Environmental Impact Assessment (EIA) Navigating Sustainable Development

 Public Participation

 Engaging the public in the EIA process can be complex.
-Ethical considerations include ensuring that all stakeholders, including marginalized communities, have a meaningful voice in the assessment process.
+Ethical considerations include ensuring all stakeholders, including marginalized communities, have a meaningful voice in the assessment process.
 Transparency and accessibility are key to fostering public trust and achieving comprehensive assessments.

 Political Interference